Units, zero-divisors and idempotents in rings graded by torsion-free groups: Central elements

 \section{Central elements}

 The aim of this section is to obtain a strengthening of Corollary~\ref{cor:CenterDomain} by completely solving Problem~\ref{prob:KapSTR} for central elements (see Theorem~\ref{thm:central}).

-\begin{prop} Let $G$ be a group and let $R$ be a unital $G$-graded ring whose $G$-gradation is non-degenerate.
-Furthermore, suppose that $R_e$ is a domain and that the $G$-gradation is fully supported.
-If $x$ is a central element in $R$, then the subgroup of $G$ generated by $\Supp(x)$ is an FC-group. \end{prop}
+\begin{proposition} Let $G$ be a group and let $R$ be a unital $G$-graded ring whose $G$-grading is non-degenerate.
+Furthermore, suppose that $R_e$ is a domain and that the $G$-grading is fully supported.
+If $x$ is a central element in $R$, then the subgroup of $G$ generated by $\Supp(x)$ is an FC-group. \end{proposition}